Does Wearing A Brace Help Prevent Injury

 Knee wraps, and knee sleeves may also be worn by some athletes during weight lifting circuits, especially when performing squats.
 The knee joint absorbs a lot of the shock with heavy weight lifting and wraps and sleeves can provide compression and support to aid your training sessions.

 As far as preventative measures go, the efficacy of the top braces including back, ankle, knee, and elbow - is roughly up in the air, though the benefits from weight lifting belts, braces, and wraps seem more widely experienced.
-Keep in mind, scientific analysis requires a strict and irrefutable foundation of evidence, and if not enough studies have been completed to provide said evidence, a final conclusion simply can't be made.
+Keep in mind, scientific analysis requires a strict and irrefutable foundation of evidence, and if not enough studies have been completed to provide said evidence, a final conclusion simply cannot be made.

 Experts have also found an interesting phenomenon if you will that sometimes braces generate an over-confidence and athletes end up committing to more physical exertion and joint stress than if they weren't wearing one.
 You may have noticed in weight lifting that a belt or brace enhances the efficiency and strength of your performance, so quickly escalating to more weight and more reps seems that much more feasible (even if your muscles aren't quite ready for that).